Omens, Signs & Symbols

 Colin Wilson writes:

-"The curtain is everyday-ness.
+“The curtain is everyday-ness.
 It is a state of mind rather than an object of reality.
 The human mind must be thought of as being akin to the radar of bats.
 We somehow reach out and feel the reality around us.
 But in my ordinary, everyday existence, I do not need to reach out very far and I get into the habit of not doing so.
 Whenever I am deeply moved by poetry, music or scenery, I realize that I am living in a meaning universe that deserves better of me than the small minded slot in which I have to truly live.
 And I suddenly realized the real deadliness of this lukewarm contentment which looks as harmless as ivy on a tree.
-It is systematically robbing me of life, embezzling my purpose and vitality.
-I must clearly focus on this immense meaning that surrounds me and refuse to forget it.
-I contemptuously reject all smaller meanings that try to persuade me to focus on them instead."

 - And, as was noted before, how have you interpreted the information?